tmszdmsk/mongo-realm/README.md

 Mongo-Realm connects to `localhost` on `27017` and looks for data in `users` database in `users` collection.
 Informations about users are stored in separate documents [one user = one document].
 Each document contains `login`, `password` simple string properties and `groups` with array of group names user belongs to.
 All passwords are hashed using `SHA-512` function.

 Salt property is appended to the password before hashing.
-For users without salt, it will be generated password (hash) recalculated on the first login.
+For users without salt, it will be generated on the first login.

 __Custom configuration__: